Links

 - 2000AD: Covers the graphic novel publisher Rebellion, who are currently reprinting the comic's back-catalogue.

-- Can of Worms Press: Reprinting the Graphic Novel Shakespeare series (Full Text).
+UK contact: - Can of Worms Press: Reprinting the Graphic Novel Shakespeare series (Full Text).

 Resources Specifically for Librarians

-Angela has also set up a related blog - Steve Raiteri's Recommended Graphic Novels for Public Libraries (US site): Old link and not recently updated, but still a useful resource.
+- Steve Raiteri's Recommended Graphic Novels for Public Libraries (US site): Old link and not recently updated, but still a useful resource.

 - Manga and Graphic Novels - Resources for Librarians